mingislight/mingislight.github.io/_posts/2025-10-29-when-the-cloud-went-dark.md

 **Cloud only is convenient, but it is not complete.**

 When everything lives in one platform, one failure can pause everything.
-That morning made it clear again why hybrid matters.
+That morning made it clear again why Hybrid Cloud matters.

 ---